Installation & Licensing Center

 HOW TO - Edit Your Windows Host File

 When a computer can communicate with the license server via IP address, but not via hostname/computer name, this indicates a problem with your DNS server configuration (we commonly see VPN's having this problem).
-Resolving the root cause of problematic DNS resolution is the recommended solution, as other users are likely equally affected, however, this may not always be feasible and manually editing the local Windows "HOST" is one way to work around this.
+Resolving the root cause of problematic DNS resolution is the recommended solution, as other users are likely equally affected.
+However, this may not always be feasible and manually editing the local Windows "HOST" file is one way to work around this.

 - Windows Search > search for Notepad > right click and select Run as Administrator.